nickytonline/www.nickyt.co/src/posts/why-i-created-the-vscodetips-community-2bl.md

 <iframe class="liquidTag" src="https://dev.to/embed/twitter?args=1425505817827151872" style="border: 0; width: 100%;"></iframe>

 Being a fan of VS Code, I decided to create a [vscodetips Twitter handle](https://twitter.com/vscodetips) back in September of 2017.
-Over the past 4 years, the vscodetips Twitter community has gotten modestly large at almost 5000 followers.
+Over the past 4 years, the vscodetips Twitter community has gotten modestly large at just over 5000 followers.

 I work at [Forem](https://forem.com), where we build community software that powers sites like DEV and the [CodeNewbie community](https://community.codenewbie.org/).
 I put out a poll to see if folks would be interested in a community site to compliment the Twitter account.